-The same CSV file is also available on our sFTP server (the Technical Guide for the sFTP connection is available at grtgaz.com)
+The same CSV file is also available on our sFTP server (the Technical Guide for the sFTP connection is available at NaTran.com)

 An EDIG@S METRED v5.1 file is also available

 Via API : Dedicated APIs will be available to request the overrun data.
 Daily and hourly data are shown in separate API.
 The interface contract for the API is described in §6.
 You can contact your usual operational contact to gain access to our API.